General Information and History

-In a 2003 study, patients with androgen-independent metastatic prostate cancer consumed 6 g of green tea daily.
+In a 2003 study, patients with androgen-independent metastatic prostate cancer consumed 6 g of green tea daily for up to 4 months.
 Among 42 participants, 1 patient exhibited a 50% decrease in serum PSA level compared to baseline, but this response was not sustained beyond 2 months.
 Green tea was well tolerated by most study participants.
 However, six episodes of grade 3 toxicity occurred, involving insomnia, confusion, and fatigue.
 These results suggest that, in patients with advanced prostate cancer, green tea may have limited benefits.Current Clinical Trials

 - Landau JM, Lambert JD, Yang CS: Green tea.
 In: Heber D, Blackburn GL, Go VLW, et al., eds.: Nutritional Oncology.
 2nd ed.
 Burlington, Ma: Academic Press, 2006, pp 597-606.

 - Yang CS, Wang H: Mechanistic issues concerning cancer prevention by tea catechins.
 Mol Nutr Food Res 55 (6): 819-31, 2011.
 [PUBMED Abstract]

 - Trepardoux F, Delaveau P: [Origin of the word tea, and its extension to designate different hot infused drinks].
 Rev Hist Pharm (Paris) 47 (322): 247-53, 1999.
 [PUBMED Abstract]